 Dark Web Anti-Bot Services Fuel Phishing Surge, Evade Google Chrome's 'Red Page' Warnings

-While these anti-bot methods enhance the longevity of phishing campaigns, they are not foolproof and may still be detected by more sophisticated security measures.
+While these anti-bot methods can prolong the lifespan of phishing campaigns, they are not foolproof and can eventually be detected by more sophisticated security measures.

 Get a daily email with more Tech stories